AlizadeAlireza/mySQL_education/README.md

 NOT is an operator that give just one operand and return all of result instead that given value.

 is better to use BETWEEN operator when using one column, because redability.

+we have another logical operator that it's name is IN.

+with this operator we can find any values that are within a set.